usegalaxy-eu/website/index-singlecell.md

 In addition to our fantastic training materials, we encourage users to share their workflows!

-[Tag your workflows](https://training.galaxyproject.org/training-material/faqs/galaxy/workflows_annotate.html) with **#usegalaxy** and share publicly with other users!
+[Tag your workflows](https://training.galaxyproject.org/training-material/faqs/galaxy/workflows_annotate.html) with **#singlecell** and share publicly with other users!
    {: .alert.alert-success}

 You can see shared workflows below.